Hudaalghazouli/MissionToMars-WebScrapping/README.md

 4. Add your notebook files to this folder as well as your Flask app.

-5. Push the above changes to GitHub.
+5. Push the above changes to GitHub

 ## Instructions